italopessoa/Neo4j.Map.Extension/README.md

 `> dotnet add package Neo4j.Map.Extension`

 #### How to use it?
 There are two attributes that you can use to set up your custom class, ``Neo4jLabelAttribute`` to map your classes and ``Neo4jPropertyAttribute`` to map your properties.
-And the most important point any class that you want the values to be bound by Neo4j.Map.Extension, shold inherit from ``Neo4jNode`` class.
+If you have any class which you want its properties values to be bind by ``Neo4j.Map.Extension``, it must inherit from ``Neo4jNode`` class.

 ```C#
 [Neo4jLabel("Employee")]